FedeDP/ncursesFM/README.md

 It aims to be as user friendly and lightweight as possible, while being good looking (my own tastes) and simple.
 Being simple doesn't imply being useless; indeed it is a full featured fm.
 It can be built with a very small set of dependencies, as i tried to make as many deps as possible optional (compile time or runtime).
-As already stated, it manages to be very light on resources: full build uses only c3.2Mb of (private + shared) ram.
-Disabling libcups cuts down ram usage to c2.5Mb; of these, c50% are used by ncurses screen.
-Ncurses screen ram usage depends upon window size; my tests were made on a fullscreen session on my 15" laptop, using ps_mem.

 ![](https://github.com/FedeDP/ncursesFM/raw/master/ncursesFM.png)